 - Operating system: Microsoft Windows 8.1 or Windows 10

-- HTC Vive: 3.5mm headphone input/concealed USB input
+- HTC Vive: 3.5mm headphone input/concealed USB input, built-in microphone

-- Both offer built-in microphones, the HTC Vive Pro includes dual microphones with active noise cancellation
+- HTC Vive Pro Eye: Hi-Res certified headphones, built-in digital amplifier, 3D spatial sound, dual microphones with active noise cancellation

-High-quality audio is now integrated as standard.
-Where the original HTC Vive only had 3.5mm connections allowing you to use your own headphones or headset, the new HTC Vive Pro includes earcups built right into the design.
-These headphones offer a similar design to the Deluxe Audio Strap upgrade for the HTC Vive, but with further improvements to enhance them further.
+The HTC Vive Pro includes earcups built right into the design.
+These headphones offer a similar design to the Deluxe Audio Strap upgrade for the HTC Vive, but with improvements to enhance them further.

-This is a welcome design improvement as plugging your own headphones into the original device meant adding more cables to the headset that could get in the way during gaming and ruin immersion.
-The new HTC Vive Pro only requires a single cable to connect to the link box which then attaches to your PC, so there are far fewer cables to get in the way as you game.
+The HTC Vive Pro only requires a single cable to connect to the link box which then attaches to your PC, so there are far fewer cables to get in the way as you game.

 - HTC Vive: Two standard base stations for VR tracking